President’s Scholarship Financial Benefits

 SMU-in-Taos Retreat: For first year President’s Scholars, the President’s Scholarship will pay for the round-trip airfare and campus room and board for the SMU-in-Taos retreat.
 For the sophomore, junior, and senior years, the Scholars are responsible for a modest payment ($100 in 2015) to cover a portion of the airfare.
 The President’s Scholarship will pay the rest of the airfare and room and board.
 Each Scholar is responsible for spending money and any medical necessities.

-Education Abroad: The President’s Scholarship will cover tuition and fees for one summer program plus one academic year program (either one semester or whole year depending on how the program is defined).
+Education Abroad: The President’s Scholarship will cover tuition for one summer or interterm program plus one academic year program (either one semester or whole year depending on how the program is defined) through SMU.
 The President’s Scholarship covers one round-trip airfare for education abroad.
-The President’s Scholarship will not cover two separate academic semester programs
+The President’s Scholarship will not cover two separate academic semester programs or two summer or interterm study abroad programs.
+President’s Scholars are responsible for paying any deposits or commitment fees as well as room and board.
+Airline reservations must be done through Rachel Ball-Phillips, the President’s Scholars Senior Program Specialist.

 SMU-in-Taos: If the President’s Scholar does not make use of the education abroad option, a June session at the SMU-in-Taos campus may be substituted.
 For this SMU-in-Taos June term, the President’s Scholarship will cover tuition and fees, but the Scholar is responsible for room and board, spending money, insurance, and transportation.
 Support for this SMU-in-Taos in June option will preclude support for any education abroad program.